 The Tsetse Fly

 The word "tsetse" means "fly" in Tswana, and refers to all 23 species of the fly genus Glossina.
-Tsetse flies feed on the blood of vertebrate animals, including humans, and in doing so, transmit the sleeping sickness parasite from infected animals to uninfected ones.
+Tsetse flies feed on the blood of vertebrate animals (including humans) and in doing so, transmit the sleeping sickness parasite from infected animals to uninfected ones.
 The flies resemble normal house flies, but can be identified by two distinguishing characteristics.
 All tsetse fly species have a long probe, or proboscis, extending horizontally from the base of their head.
 When resting, their wings fold over the abdomen, one exactly on top of the other.

 Sleeping Sickness in Animals

 Because of this, the tsetse fly is one of the most influential creatures on the African continent.
 It is present in an area spanning approximately 10 million square kilometers of sub-Saharan Africa - fertile land that cannot be successfully farmed.
-As such, the tsetse fly is often attributed as one of the major causes of poverty in Africa.
-Of the 39 countries affected by animal African trypanosomiasis, 30 are ranked as low-income, food-deficit nations.
+As such, the tsetse fly is often labeled as one of the major causes of poverty in Africa.
+Of the 36 countries affected by animal African trypanosomiasis, 30 are ranked as low-income, food-deficit nations.

 On the other hand, the tsetse fly is also responsible for preserving vast tracts of wild habitat that would otherwise have been converted to farmland.
 These areas are the last strongholds of Africa's indigenous wildlife.
 Although safari animals (especially antelope and warthog) are vulnerable to the disease, they are less susceptible than cattle.